Azure/azure-powershell/src/Accounts/Accounts/help/Get-AzAccessToken.md

 # Get-AzAccessToken

 ## SYNOPSIS
 Get raw access token.
-When using -ResourceUrl, please make sure the value does match current Azure environment.
+The format of `-ResourceUrl` concatenates a desired resource identifier with an optional desired OAuth2 permission for that resource.
+Please make sure resource identifier matches current Azure environment.
 You may refer to the value of `(Get-AzContext).Environment`.
+If permission is not provided, `/.default` is appended automatically for all app-level permission.

 ## SYNTAX